 - Review the fonts that are embedded in the file.
 It will also indicate whether the fonts have been already been subsetted.

 How to subset or remove embedded fonts in a PDF file

-NXPowerLite can subset embedded fonts to embed only the characters used in the PDF document.
-To do this you need to create a new settings profile and apply it to the PDF file when processing.
+NXPowerLite Desktop can subset embedded fonts to embed only the characters used in the PDF document.
+It is a easy PDF compressor that will quickly reduce the size of PDF files, including automatically subsetting any embedded fonts.
 Follow these steps:

 Removing fonts entirely will not change the content of the PDF file.
 However, as you are effectively changing the font to a system font, it may mean that the layout and spacing may change.
 It also means that you are not guaranteed the same layout on other user's computers.
 Removing fonts can significantly reduce the file size.

 If you are planning on editing the file in a PDF editor at a later date it is recommended to leave the entire font embedded.